ctoesca/redjs/README.md

 # redjs
-Embedded Redis-like in-memory data store, for use in nodejs cluster.
+Redjs is a Redis-like in-memory data store, for use in nodejs cluster.

 No Redis installation is required: all operations are performed in-memory.

-Redjs can be replaced by ioredis if you want to use Redis.
+Redjs can be replaced by [Ioredis](https://github.com/luin/ioredis) if you want to use Redis.

 # Quick Start